-As you've probably heard, actor Phillip Hoffman was found dead Sunday morning, of an apparent drug overdose.
-This, of course, is a tragic event.
-I don't know much of his work, but from what I've heard he was a very gifted actor.
-What I do know about him is from the Hunger Games movie series, in which he has been playing Plutarch, who is a pretty important and somewhat complex character.
+As you've probably heard, actor Phillip Hoffman was found dead Sunday morning of an apparent drug overdose.
+I don't know much of his work, but from what I've heard, he was a very gifted actor.
+In the Hunger Games movie series, he has been playing Plutarch, who is a pretty important and complex character.

-From what I've heard, all the work acting-wise on Mockingjay: Part 1 is done and the movie is post-production, so he will be in that movie, and only seven days were left for shooting Mockingjay: Part 2, leading to the same conclusion.
+All the work acting-wise on Mockingjay: Part 1 is done, and the movie is post-production, so he will be in that movie.
+Only seven days were left for shooting Mockingjay: Part 2, leading to the same conclusion.
 We Hunger Games fans can breathe easy, knowing we still have the inclusion of both an important character and a great actor in our series.
-Nonetheless, it's only appropriate to say RIP, Phillip Seymour Hoffman.
+Nonetheless, it's only appropriate to say RIP to Phillip Seymour Hoffman.
 You will be missed.

-Most of us writer-types, including our famous buddy John Green, have come to agreement at this point that Rowling's statement can't change anything.
-For one, the book is of the reader as much as of the writer.
+I also agree with our famous buddy John Green that Rowling's statement doesn't change anything.
+A book is of the reader as much as of the writer.
 I myself believe in a three-level origin of meaning, which I explained (or, rather, Sage O'Riley explained) in an earlier post.
-For another, Rowling appears to be focused on this "wish fulfillment" issue, or in basis, that she got in the way of her own story.
-This seems like more of a personal problem, and one with which I'm going to disagree.
+Plus, once the canon is in place, it is what it is, you know?
+I don't think Romione is all about Rowling's own wish fulfillment or that Rowling pulled an Inception and got in the way of her own story.

-Finally, as my good friends Julia and Hero pointed out in a Skype conversation Sunday, it's been something like six years since the last Harry Potter book was written, which means Rowling is now so far away from her books, it's probably hard for her to remember where she was coming from or even how all the plot details go.
-I mean, six years ago, only two of the books I'm still working on had been written, The Ice Enchantress's Plot and The Last Hope, and trust me, that was a long time ago.
+Finally, as my good friends Julia and Hero pointed out in a Skype conversation Sunday, it's been something like six years since the last Harry Potter book was written, which means Rowling may very well have too much distance now to remember where she was coming from.
+I mean, six years ago, only two of my current WIPs had been written, #IceEnchantressStory and #ApocalypseStory, and trust me, that was a long time ago.

-To end us off on a happier note, and since I'm already on the topic of writing news, I'd just like to remind you all of the three big YA novel releases this week (yesterday, in fact) that I'm super excited for!
-First of all, the final book of the Shatter Me trilogy, of which I'm a big proponent, Ignite Me by Tahereh Mafi!
+To end us off on a happier note, I'd just like to remind you all of the three big YA novel releases yesterday that I'm super excited for!
+First is the final book of the Shatter Me trilogy, of which I'm a big proponent, Ignite Me by Tahereh Mafi!
 I'm hoping for a smashing ending with a continuation of Mafi's beautiful prose.

-Then we've got the third book in the Lunar Chronicles, Cress by Marissa Meyer.
-This looks to be pulling the other characters (from Cinder and Scarlet) together in a sci-fi retelling of Rapunzel.
+Then we've got the third book in The Lunar Chronicles, Cress by Marissa Meyer.
+It pulls the other characters from Cinder and Scarlet together in a sci-fi retelling of Rapunzel.

-Finally, there's a new book beginning a new series, Alienated by Melissa Landers.
+Finally, there's a new series starter, Alienated by Melissa Landers.
 This book has already gotten some fantastic critical reviews and is highly popular on Goodreads.
 I'm eager to check it out!